-b) Sports, games and arts
+b) Games, sports and arts

 These activities will help pupils to discover their talents and abilities that should be nurtured.
-Sports and games will be performed by all pupils according to the school timetable.
+Games and sports will be performed by all pupils according to the school timetable.
 Other activities include theatre arts, singing, field events, football, handball, basketball, netball, table tennis, bao and so on.
-Competencies in sports, games and arts are divided according to class levels as shown in Table 20.
+Competencies in games, sports and arts are divided according to class levels as shown in Table 20.